cloudtoid/interprocess/README.md

 ## Author

 [**Pedram Rezaei**](https://www.linkedin.com/in/pedramrezaei/) is a software architect at Microsoft with years of experience building highly scalable and reliable cloud-native applications for Microsoft.

+## What is next

+Here are a couple of items that we are working on.

+- Complete the support for .NET 5 as soon as the bugs in the current preview version of .NET are addressed by the CLR team
+- Create a documentation website